SebastianMartinezSWE/cs-684-team-blue/test-plans/sprint 1 test plan.md

 Testing Tasks:

-1. Testing to see if the API response codes are recieved
+1. Testing to see if the API response codes are received
 2. Testing the UI requirements
 3. Testing to see if the data entered lands in the database